Visiting Westminster Abbey

-Westminster Abbey holds tombs, graves, monuments, memorials and statues.
-There is a plethora of things to see inside the Abbey, but to give you an example of the calibre of those who are celebrated therein, here is a (very!!) small list of some of those who are buried inside the Abbey.
+Westminster Abbey holds tombs, graves, monuments, memorials, and statues.
+There are a plethora of things to see inside the Abbey, but to give you an example of the calibre of those who are celebrated therein, here is a (very!!) small list of some of those who are buried inside the Abbey.

 - George Frederic Handel – Composter

 - King Charles II (no effigy exists but a life-size wax statue made after his death is still on display in the Abbey Museum!) – King

 - Lawrence Olivier (the last person to be buried in the Abbey, as of this post) – Actor